course page main image

 • Students can make use of library, ICT and social-learning space facilities at our new City Centre Campus;

-• Students can, where available, undertake teaching opportunities, collaborate with academics, and contribute to research dissemination events taking place in the School.
+• Students can, where available, undertake teaching opportunities, collaborate with academics, and contribute to research dissemination events taking place at the University.

 • The Centre for Applied Criminology is led by one of the UK’s leading Criminologists, Professor David Wilson.